linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 1000  | 525600000 minutes  |               |           |
 | 5000  | 2628000000 minutes |               |           |

+NOTE: The first two columns should be filled out before writing the code.
+The last two columns are filled out after writing and executing the code.

+<div style="page-break-after: always"></div>

-Let's test with the following program:
+We'll execute each test case for the following program:

 ```java
 import java.util.Scanner;